jfinke/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 Using built in R libraries to determine if the date is a weekday or weekend.
-Then adding that value to the dataframe and converting it to a factor value.
+Then adding that value to the dataframe and converting it to a factor value:

 ```r
 dow<-weekdays(as.POSIXlt(activity2$date))